What is the test for a surety's covenant not to sue?

 Can a mortgagee be considered a surety?
 (Prince Edward Island, Canada)

-What is the test for assessing costs on a partial indemnity or substantial indemnity basis?
+What is the test for determining whether a child’s unilateral termination of a relationship is determinative?
 (Prince Edward Island, Canada)

-What is the test for a jury to convict a defendant on two counts of common assault?
+What is the effect of a motion to strike out a statement of claim?
 (Prince Edward Island, Canada)

 X